thepirat000/Audit.NET/src/Audit.NET.AzureStorage/README.md

 Optional:
 - **TableName**: The table name to use.
 By default, "event" is used as the table name.
-- **EntityMapper**: A function that defined a mapping from an Audit Event to a Table Entity.
+- **EntityMapper**: A function that defines a mapping from an Audit Event to a Table Entity.
 - **EntityBuilder**: An alternative way to dynamically specify the table entity mapping for audit events:
   - _PartitionKey_: A function of the audit event that returns the partition key to use.
   - _RowKey_: A function of the audit event that returns the row key to use.